 Meet Grand Hotel’s Resident Historian Bob Tagatz

 “We’re preserving something rare in this world.”
-That’s how Bob Tagatz, Grand Hotel Historian and Concierge, describes Grand Hotel.
+That’s how Bob Tagatz, Grand Hotel Historian, describes Grand Hotel.
 He recognizes the importance of the balance between modern amenities while embracing its historic integrity.

 Mr. Tagatz has more than thirty years of civic experience in historical preservation in Michigan, Florida and Georgia.
 Twenty-one years ago, Bob came to Mackinac Island specifically because of his interest in Grand Hotel and the study of turn-of-the century wood frame hotels – which Grand Hotel is one of eleven still standing today.
 He became enamored with the beauty and history of Michigan and its people, and feels fortunate to be able to study at what he feels is one of the most historically significant resorts hotels in the United States.
 He assembled Grand Hotel’s first archives and published a book and DVD on its history.